odkr/sortableclasses/README.rst

 sortableclasses
 ===============

 Makes classes sortable by precedence and priority.
-The order of precendence of classes and their priority can be defined de-centrally and at runtime.
+The order of precedence of classes and their priority can be defined de-centrally and at runtime.

-Requires Python 3.
-The current version is 0.9.3.

 Copyright 2016, 2017, 2018 Odin Kroeger

 Use case